floatingsheep333/sentron-isfet-rpi-interface/docs/README.md

 ### Sentron Evaluation Hardware

 * Connect the ISFET sensor, reference electrode, Analog Front-End, and AD Converter according to the Sentron documentation.
-* Clean the sensor and reference electrode before calibration.

 ### Photos